 Make the most of your vacation in the best state in the nation!

 Ok, we get it, there’s so much to do in Maryland, sometimes it can be hard knowing where to start.
-So we’ve put together this list of “22 to Do” in 2022 to get your travel train on track.
+So we’ve put together this list to get your travel train on track.
 And remember, this is just the beginning!
 You’ll find endless travel inspiration at VisitMaryland.org where your next vacation memory is just a click away.

-2022 marks the 200th anniversary of Harriet Tubman’s birth.
-What better time to walk in her footsteps?
-She was an American hero, a conductor on the Underground Railroad, a valiant freedom fighter, a scout for the U.S. Army, and a pioneer of the women’s suffrage movement.
+Harriet Tubman was an American hero, a conductor on the Underground Railroad, a valiant freedom fighter, a scout for the U.S. Army, and a pioneer of the women’s suffrage movement.
 Visit the Harriet Tubman Underground Railroad Visitor Center for a deep and moving window into her life and struggle.
 Journey the Harriet Tubman Underground Railroad Byway and see the land where she toiled in slavery.
 Stand in the Bucktown Village Store, where she as a brave girl of 12 made her first stand for freedom.
 Paddle the Blackwater and explore small towns little-changed since Tubman made her daring and dangerous journeys, again and again risking all to lead her fellow men and women to freedom.

 It’s the perfect ride for both day bikers just looking for an easy pedal and serious riders looking to put on the miles-- the 184.5 mile Chesapeake & Ohio Canal towpath should be on every cyclist's bucket list.
 Flat and easy if you’re just looking for a family excursion, and uninterrupted if you want to make the whole trip from the banks of the Potomac in Washington D.C. all the way to Cumberland.
 Not only is the ride amazing, you’ll trace your way through an engineering marvel and span nearly 200 years of American history.
 And bikepacking with campsites along the canal make it even more special and a perfect part of Maryland’s “Trail System Second-to-None.”